Seven7949/SIEM-Log-Parser/README.md

 > **Important:** Ensure you have your SIEM logs (e.g., `siem_log.txt`) in the same directory, or modify the script to point to the correct log location.

-## License
-MIT License (Choose an appropriate license if necessary)